rrooggiieerr/homeassistant-okokscale/README.md

 # Home Assistant OKOK Scale integration

+# **This integration is under development and not yet working**

-Home Assistant integration for OKOK Scales.
+Home Assistant integration for OKOK Bluetooth Scales.

 ## Hardware